SamSverko/flatbread/README.md

 # Flatbread

-> "People who love to eat are always the best people. - Julia Child"
+> "Teach thy never like the neighbour you wanna be teached like. - Matty Matheson"

-\- Flatbread.
+\- Flatbread

 ## What is Flatbread?

-Flatbread is a **website for recipes**.
+A website for recipes.

 ## Development